 Our Jamaican Heritage

-Our story begins on the Caribbean island of Jamaica, in the West Indies, back in the 1800’s with the Wright family.
+Our story begins on the Caribbean island of Jamaica, in the West Indies, back in the 1600’s with the Wright family.
 The Wrights were living on the south side of the island in the parish of St. Elizabeth in a town named after the family.
 At the time, Wright Town stretched from the hills of Spur Tree to the beaches of Treasure Beach and Newell.
 The Wrights were serial entrepreneurs selling cattle and grew peanuts, onions, melons and scallion and of course sugar.

 The Cuba Connection

-Cuban Rum is made from molasses, a byproduct of sugar refining.
-After the molasses is refined, the process moves towards distillation where “aguadiente” is made, a liquid alcohol between 29% and 60% alcohol by volume (ABV).
-Moreover, the Wrights that went to Cuba tried hard to stay in connection with their Jamaican family however back then communication was very thin.
+The Wrights were humble people who worked the sugar and cattle to sustain their family.
+When opportunities for better pay came to Jamaicans by the building of Cuba’s railroads, some of the elder Wrights headed off to Cuba.
+The Wrights that went to Cuba tried hard to stay in connection with their Jamaican family however back then communication was very thin.
 Over time, the family spread out, some going to other countries such as England, and Costa Rica and to America.
-It wasn’t for over a century later that Cuba’s revolution was the forefront of the world… bringing Rum right along with it.
+It wasn’t for over a century later that Cuba’s revolution was the forefront of the world… bringing rum right along with it.

 Jamaica and Cuba have since remained in many ways connected.
 In the early 1970’s when diplomatic ties were strong, Cuba sent doctors, nurses, teachers and engineers to Jamaica in offer to better the country.
-So, the Wright family also sent back something from Cuba to Jamaica… the love for high quality rum and some techniques for making it.
+So, the Wright family also sent back something from Cuba to Jamaica- the love for high quality rum and some techniques for making it.